1carew1/CachingRestSpringBoot/README.md

 This will save a Cache Remainder Entity which relates to the batch to the DB if the image was in cache.
 ### Recommended API Approach
-The recommended way to test a cache performance is to
+The recommended way to test cache performance is to

 - Configure the desired cache
 - Fill the cache - POST `/api/v1/classify`
 - Create a batch - POST `/api/v1/batch`
 - Run Test Sequence of Images - POST `/api/v1/classify/{batchId}`
-- Once Sequence is finished Check what is left in cache - POST `/api/v1//checkcache/{batchId}`
+- Once Sequence is finished check what is left in cache - POST `/api/v1//checkcache/{batchId}`
 - Finish the batch - PUT `/api/v1/batch/{batchId}`

 Note for filling, testing and checking remainder you will need to send many of each of those request.